Information Center (800) 917-0043 or email@example.com

 Excavating, altering, defacing, or removing archaeological objects, resources or artifacts from archaeological sites or Native Indian graves, cairns or glyptic records, or non-Indian historic cemeteries or graves.

-You must submit an asbestos demolition/renovation notification form any time you:
+You must submit an asbestos demolition/renovation notification form any time you want to:

 For events at a public place, but closed to the general public, where alcohol is given away free of charge.